lindenb/jvarkit/docs/CnvTView.md

       1,000; 30%(shrink); 150% (extend); 0.5 (shrink); 1.5 (extend)
       Default: com.github.lindenb.jvarkit.samtools.util.IntervalExtender$ExtendByFraction fraction : 1.5
     --flush
-      do not wait for all bam to be scanned, do not normalize on the depth of all bams, print the figure as soon as possible.
+      do not wait for all bam to be scanned, do not sort, do not normalize on the depth of all bams, print the figure as soon as possible.
       Default: false
     --format
       output format